POL - 40.08.1 On-Campus Residency Requirement Policy

 History:

-Effective Date: November 18, 2015; Last revised: February 26, 2020; Revised: February 22, 2022
+Effective Date: November 18, 2015; Updated: February 26, 2020; Revised: February 22, 2022, February 24, 2024

 1. Purpose

 As a residential campus committed to the education of the whole student, the residential experience is considered an integral part of a student’s education at North Carolina Central University.
 Research on student engagement shows that living on campus has a clear and profound impact on student persistence and engagement.
-Regardless of important factors like race, parental education and finances, students who live on campus are more likely to engage in academic activities relative to their off-campus peers, and these activities in turn, affect retention rates, academic engagement and feelings of belonging to the university community.
+Regardless of important factors like race, parental education, and finances, students who live on campus are more likely to engage in academic activities relative to their off-campus peers, and these activities in turn, affect retention rates, academic engagement, and feelings of belonging to the university community.

 2. Scope